This is hidden gem co Read more [...]

 Whilst Red Grouse are plentiful in the Scottish Highlands, finding and photographing them easily can still be a challenge.
 This route represents one of the most reliable and easiest places to photograph Red Grouse.
 Indeed this is probably the best place to photograph Red Grouse from the car with a range of habitats and lighting options available throughout the year.

-Best Lens: 300mm minimumBest time of year: Jan - AugBest time of day: MorningFitness level: EasyDistance: 0 milesWhat you need to know:
+Best Lens: 300mm minimumBest time of year: Jan - AugBest time: MorningFitness level: EasyDistance: 0 milesWhat you need to know:

 Site and photography guide